NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-45.md

 To this condition, Cheng Wen Cai neither agreed nor disagreed, however.
 The former only wanted to uncover Yang Chen’s fraud and afterward compel the Pure Yang Palace to clean their sect.
 But at that time, Xu Cheng Xin had sworn an oath on his Heart’s Devil, that this was certainly not his own doing.

 Although the Pure Yang Palace was a second rate sect, it would still not tolerate someone spouting nonsense to tarnish its reputation.
-If someone would question their people, they had to take out the evidence, if they had no evidence, then even if it was the sect leader of Greatest Sky Sect, he still could not tarnish Pure Yang Palace as he wished.
-Perhaps if Greatest Sky Sect’s sect master himself had personally appeared, then he would be able to ask for Yang Chen’s life, but unfortunately, a minor Heavenly Stairs Assembly and a second qi layer disciple were not worthy for the Greatest Sky Sect’s Sect Leader to appear personally and Cheng Wan Cai wouldn’t dare dream of such a situation.
+If someone would question their people, they had to take out the evidence, if they had no evidence, then even if it was the sect leader of Greatest Heaven Sect, he still could not tarnish Pure Yang Palace as he wished.
+Perhaps if Greatest Heaven Sect’s sect master himself had personally appeared, then he would be able to ask for Yang Chen’s life, but unfortunately, a minor Heavenly Stairs Assembly and a second qi layer disciple were not worthy for the Greatest Heaven Sect’s Sect Leader to appear personally and Cheng Wan Cai wouldn’t dare dream of such a situation.

 Just a mere Cheng Wen Cai’s position was not enough to make Pure Yang Palace, who also had several Yuan Ying experts to keep watch, yield.
 At present, he had only one option and that was to uncover Yang Chen’s fraud, otherwise, he would have to carry the label of a person who speaks without thinking.
 Apart from having to give an apology to the Pure Yang Palace, perhaps in the future his words, as a JieDan Stage expert, would be considered as a joke by other people.
 If a JieDan expert could be bothered by a qi layer outer disciple, who would still show respect to him?